codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 ## 3. Verify Your Account Details

-Once Codefresh reads your details from your Identity provider it will present to you the account details for your new account Review your account details, make the relevant changes, and click *SIGN UP*.
+Once Codefresh reads your details from your Identity provider it will present to you the account details for your new account.
+Review your account details, make the relevant changes, and click *SIGN UP*.

 {% include
 image.html